Bealby/grandpas-pocket-watch-shop/README.md

 - For desktop devices there will be a two column structure, the first showing a list of items in the basket and the second showing the 'Item(s)Total', 'Delivery' and 'Total Cost'.
-As the basket list expands the second column of totals will remian viewable.
+As the basket list expands the second column of totals will remain viewable.

 -  Underneath the totals summary there will be a button to click to